ldn-softdev/jtc/User Guide.md

 There's a subtle difference how the lexeme `t` treats and uses referred namespace:
 - in `<..>t` notation, the lexeme always treats the value in the namespace as _JSON string_ and will try searching (recursively) a respective label.
-I.e., even if the value in the namespace is numerical value `0`, it will seearch for a label `"0"` instead
+I.e., even if the value in the namespace is numerical value `0`, it will search for a label `"0"` instead
 - in `>..<t` notation, if the namespace holds a literal (i.e., a _JSON string_) value, then the lexeme will try matching the label
 (as expected);  however, if the namespace holds a numerical value (_JSON number_), then the value is used as a direct offset in the searched JSON node